 What is a co-op?
 A co-op is an enterprise or organization jointly owned or managed by those who use its facilities or services.
 In our case, Food Conspiracy is owned by approximately 3,000 residents of Tucson and the surrounding areas.
-Because ownership is equally distributed into many shares, we have a strongly democratic structure, ensuring that decisions are made to support our members’ needs rather than just increase profits for the benefit of a few.
+Because ownership is equally distributed into many shares, we have a strong democratic structure, ensuring that decisions are made to support our Owners’ needs rather than just increase profits for the benefit of a few.

 - Voluntary and open membership.